That's how we do it.

 - Invoked by Vanity Smurf on Smurfette to keep her from sneezing when the feather in his cap tickles her nose in The Smurfs episode "The Adventures Of Robin Smurf".

 - Super Friends 1973/74 episode "The Baffles Puzzle".
 When Marvin and Wonder Dog are in a library, Wonder Dog starts to sneeze.
-Marvin holds a finger to his lip and stifles it, but a few seconds he sneezes anyway.
+Marvin holds a finger to his lip and stifles it, but a few seconds later he sneezes anyway.

 - In the My Little Pony: Friendship Is Magic episode "Owl's Well That Ends Well," Spike does this to himself when the dust from the library book Twilight sent him to get starts bothering him.
 It doesn't work, and his fiery sneeze destroys the book.